472itxvaibhavofficial472-ctrl/New-repository-/README.md

-# New-repository-
-This my first repository, I'm new to GitHub.
 # My First Repository
+This is my first repository.
+I am learning GitHub step by step.